 While plotting books is fun, and I enjoy the time playing, the most meaningful part of our time together is connecting and praying together.
 Every evening after dinner we go around the room and share our lives—what’s going well, what’s not going well, and our deep inner struggles.
 It’s a time of confession.
 It’s a time of rejoicing.
 It’s a time of peeling back the layers and being completely real.
-It’s a time of knowing that I am loved even as I share some of my biggest hang ups.
-I leave our retreat renewed, as if my soul has just been given a long shower with lots of scrubbing.
+It’s a time of knowing that I am loved even as I share some of my biggest hang-ups.
+I leave our retreat renewed as if my soul has just been given a long shower with lots of scrubbing.

 Isn’t that how things work in so many areas of our lives?
 We get out of it what we put into it.
 When I first started attending this novelist retreat I had no idea what it would become, but I’m thankful.
 It’s also a reminder to invest in others.
-The wonderful thing is, when I give of myself to other trusted friends I can experience other deep relationships too.
+The wonderful thing is, when I give of myself to other trusted friends, I can experience other deep relationships, too.

 Perhaps reading this message leaves an ache in your heart because you wish you had friendships like this.
 I encourage you today to just do one thing: reach out to another person today—someone you trust and want to get to know better.
 Then, reach out to her tomorrow and the next day.
 Take time to invest.

-In our lives we can get busy about so many things, but let’s not forget the people God’s placed around us.
+In our lives we can get busy with so many things, but let’s not forget the people God’s placed around us.
 My life is different because of the friendships I’ve built, and I can see now that every moment given to drawing closer to trusted friends has been worth it.

-A few novels from Plot, Play and Pray:
+A few novels from Plot, Play, and Pray: